-- A PhD is the highest globally recognized postgraduate degree that higher education institutions can award.
+- A Doctor of Philosophy (PhD) is the highest globally recognized postgraduate degree that higher education institutions can award.

-- PhDs are awarded to candidates who demonstrate original and extensive research in a particular field of study.
+- PhDs are awarded to candidates who undertake original and extensive research in a particular field of study.

 - Full time PhD programmes typically last three to four years, whilst part time PhD programmes typically last six to seven years.

-- A PhD could lead to a teaching role in Higher Education or a career in academic research.
+- A PhD can lead to an academia teaching role or a career in research.
 A PhD can also equip you with skills suitable for a wide range of jobs unrelated to your research topic or academia.

 What Does a PhD Involve?

-To be awarded a PhD, research students are required to produce a substantial body of work that is novel and adds new knowledge to their chosen area of research.
-Most full time PhD programmes take four years, and part time PhD programme can take as long as seven years.
+To be awarded a PhD, a doctoral student is required to produce a substantial body of work that adds new knowledge to their chosen field.

 A PhD programme will typically involve four key stages: